-Minutes are the notes taking during a meeting to remind everyone about what was discussed, and decisions met during the meeting.
+Minutes are the notes taken during a meeting to remind everyone about what was discussed, and decisions met during the meeting.

 As a safety and health professional, you’ll have a series of meetings in the workplace.
-For example, General health and safety meeting; usually organized once every month or once every two months depending on the organization.
+For example, General health and safety meetings; are usually organized once every month or once every two months depending on the organization.

-And the sites safety committee meeting for section heads, workers’ representative and safety officers where they meet to discuss issues on health and safety in the workplace.
+And the site safety committee meeting for section heads, workers’ representatives and safety officers where they meet to discuss issues on health and safety in the workplace.

-However, Safety and health meeting minute offer an invaluable record for every Safety meeting that occurred in the workplace.
+However, Safety and health meeting minutes offer an invaluable record of every Safety meeting that occurred in the workplace.

-Most times, memories can fizzle out but with minutes offering a backup for what was said and agreed in the meeting.
+Most times, memories can fizzle out but minutes offer a backup for what was said and agreed in the meeting.
 And it equally helps all participants to remember their assignment to do after the meeting.

-It also helps to keep the absent members abreast of the deliberations of the meeting and help keep them on the know on what happened in the meeting.
+It also helps to keep the absent members abreast of the deliberations of the meeting and helps keep them in the know about what happened in the meeting.